 Are you interested in generating leads or sales?
 Then track conversations with your target audience.

 Are you interested in using social media as a customer service tool?
-Then it would help if you tracked your rate of answers, tips or suggestions that your brand loyalists are providing and whether their comments are positive, negative or neutral.
+Then it would help if you track your rate of answers, tips or suggestions that your brand loyalists provide and whether their comments are positive, negative or neutral.

 Decide on Your Tactics

-If your business is a B2C (Business-to-Consumer), you should look at social media channels such as Facebook.
+If your business is a B2C (Business-to-Consumer), you should look at social media channels such as Facebook and Instagram reels.

-Do your research to determine the best times to post and interact with your audience on your chosen channels.
+Research your posting schedule and the best times to post and interact with your audience on your chosen channels.